shogberg/SF6-MD/3-matchup-specific-notes.md

 - Hooligan Slide hits low, won't get hit by SA2.
 Good for oki in "obvious" reversal situations.
 Try 4MP~~4HK xx Charged H.Hooligan slide.
 - DR HP on reaction to yoga arc

+#DJ
+- Punish Sobat with 5LP or 5LK depending on distance
+- Unless 2LP xx Sobat

 #Guile
 - Spin knuckle keeps booms in check so zoning is harder (mp is fine to get through a boom w/o threat of punish)
 - Upclose Cammy wins since her buttons are fast, she has great pressure and the threat of dive kick